 - Register to vote at your polling place on Election Day, Tuesday, April 6, 2021 from 7:00 a.m. - 8:00 p.m.
 Bring a Proof of Residence document.

 At http://elections.wi.gov/voters you can find information on everything you need to know about voting.
 A menu of options is provided based on who you are or what you want to do.

 Absentee Voting Information

 A request must be made if you wish to receive an absentee ballot.
 Photo ID must be provided before an absentee ballot can be mailed, unless you are a military, permanently overseas, or confidential voter, or you are on the permanent absentee list because you are indefinitely confined due to age, illness, infirmity or disability.
 If you previously were required to provide photo ID to have an absentee ballot mailed to you, and you have not since changed your name or moved, you may not need to provide photo ID again.
 Please check with the City Clerk’s office at (414) 329-5219.
 To find more information about absentee voting, go to elections.wi.gov/voters/absentee.

-How to Request an Absentee Ballot for the February 16, 2021 Spring Primary
+How to Request an Absentee Ballot for the April 6, 2021 Spring Election

 - Contact the City Clerk’s office for deadlines pertaining to indefinitely confined, military (not on active duty away) and hospitalized voters, as well as sequestered jurors.